 However, viral pneumonia caused by the flu virus can be severe or fatal, and is especially dangerous to pregnant women or people with heart or lung problems.
 Bacteria can also lead to complications with viral pneumonia.

-• Fungal pneumonia is caused by opportunistic fungi and may develop upon the inhalation of damaging spores, such as from the soil or birds’ droppings.2 Although it is relatively uncommon in most of the U.S, it may be acquired in places such as Mexico, South America, and Africa.3
+• Fungal pneumonia is caused by opportunistic fungi and may develop upon the inhalation of damaging spores, such as from the soil or birds’ droppings.2 Although it is relatively uncommon in most of the U.S, it may be acquired in locations such as Mexico, South America and Africa.3

-Examples of infections that can lead to fungal pneumonia include histoplasmosis, cryptococcosis coccidiomycosis, aspergillosis, blastomycosis.4
+Examples of infections that can lead to fungal pneumonia include histoplasmosis, cryptococcosis coccidiomycosis, aspergillosis and blastomycosis.4

 However, there are instances when the germs manage to infiltrate your body, and enter your lungs, leading to infections.
 Factors that may influence this include:

-Another lesser known but possible cause of pneumonia is aspiration.
-This is what happens when you accidentally inhale food, saliva, or vomit into your lungs.
+Another possible cause of pneumonia is aspiration, which occurs when you accidentally inhale food, saliva or vomit into your lungs.
 Aspiration pneumonia is most common in people who have problems with their gag reflex, such as those with brain injury or excessively used drugs or alcohol.5 Knowing the cause of pneumonia is crucial in determining the course of treatment for this illness.